syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 # Working with PdfViewerControl

-Essential PdfViewerControl can display and print PDF files and export the pages as raster images.
+Essential PdfViewerControl can display and print PDF files and export the pages as raster images and meta files.

 ## Properties, Methods, and Events Tables